coq/ceps/text/000-coq-enhancement-proposal.md

 Then start implementing it, or find someone that does it.

-## What should a driver do
+## More concretely, what should a driver do
-* write the draft
+1. write the draft, make a PR on https://github.com/coq/ceps
-* drive the discussions around it
+1. drive the discussions around it (on coq-club, coqdev, on the PR itself)
-* summarize the outcome in the CEP, and keep the document updated
+1. summarize the outcome in the CEP, and keep the document updated
-* defend it at the working group
+1. defend it at the working group
-* eventually write code or find someone that does it
+1. eventually write code or find someone that does it

 ## FAQ
-* Why not a pull request?
-A CEP is about the design, and has to happen before code is written
+* *Why not a pull request (to https://github.com/coq/coq with the code)?* A CEP is about the design, and has to happen before code is written.
+A proof of concept (a toy implementation) is perfectly fine and may help the discussion.
+Still, pull requests on https://github.com/coq/coq are meant for code to be integrated, not for ideas to be discussed.
-* Why not a bug tracker entry?
-Why not a mailing list thread?
-A CEP can be related to a bug number and discussion can happen on a mailing list.
-A CEP summarizes the discussion into a more accessible document
+* *Why not a bug tracker entry?
+Why not a mailing list thread?* A CEP can be related to a bug number and discussion can happen on a mailing list.
+A CEP summarizes the discussion into a more accessible document.
+If you want to bring someone in the discussion a CEP is a single pointer to give to him.

 ## Changes
 * 14/4/2016, first draft
+* 24/1/2017, more details on the workflow